seibert-media/automatix/README.md

 1) **manual**: Some manual instruction for the user.
 The user has to confirm, that automatix may proceed.

 2) **local**: Local shell command to execute.
-Imports will be sourced beforehand.
 The Bash specified in `bash_path` (default: /bin/bash) will be used for execution.
  The environment is inherited with additional **RUNNING_INSIDE_AUTOMATIX** set to 1.

 3) **remote@systemname**: Remote shell command to execute.
 Systemname